Lucia's Blog: 2022-07-10

 “So flee youthful passions.”
 (22a)

 To be an instrument for honorable use, set apart, useful to the Master, and ready for every good work, we must run from the passions and lusts of the flesh.
 There is no other way to be useful and approved by God.
-To be approved by God demands that we actively remove the sinful desires that are common to the young.
+To be approved by God demands that we actively remove the sinful desires common to the young.
 We must purify ourselves and run from these things.

 However, other youthful desires include: